Vincent Nolte: Reminiscences of an Extraordinary Businessman

 Around 1820 Nolte married Lisida Fevé, the daughter of a former French naval officer.
 He described his wife as “remarkable, not only for her rare beauty, but for good tact – that substitute for a powerful mind which good Nature grants to women.”
 (4) They had two sons, both of whom died in early adulthood, and three daughters, the youngest of whom died in infancy.

-In 1824, Nolte accompanied General Lafayette on his voyage up the Mississippi from New Orleans to Natchez.
+In 1824, Nolte accompanied the Marquis de Lafayette on his voyage up the Mississippi from New Orleans to Natchez.

 Where the houses were numerous…the boat would stop and the general would receive the deputations that came on board to greet him….Of course in most instances the speaker was more occupied in exhibiting his cleverness and oratorical talent than with the object of his mission or a desire to give pleasure to the hearer.
 And the good general had no remedy for this evil, but was compelled to listen attentively to the longest, stupidest, wordiest discourses possible.
 So soon as the infliction was brought to an end, he always had ready a few suitable and flattering words.
 The ease with which he performed this task greatly astonished me.
 I could not refrain one day from asking him how he managed always to reply to the most silly and idealess speeches.
 ‘My friend,’ he answered, ‘it is not hard.
 I listen with great attention until the speaker drops something that pleases me, or that gives opportunity for a repartee, and then I think about my reply and arrange it; but all the rest I do not hear a syllable – it all blows over me.
 (5)